ritz301/GSoC-progress/GSoC16-proposal.md

 My work can be divided into three phases.

 #### Phase 1: Designing the User Interface
+The basic structure of the UI will have 2 sections:
+* Displayed Asset preview
+* Comments section

 #### Phase 2: Designing the REST API with Django